-Council Policy establishes that the maximum annual Community Facilities District special taxes applicable to any newly developed residential property shall be no more than 1% of the sale price of the house.
+The CFD Policy establishes that the maximum annual Community Facilities District special taxes applicable to any newly developed residential property shall be no more than 1% of the sale price of the house.
 In addition, the aggregate of all annual taxes and assessments, excluding special tax or assessments for maintenance, is limited to 2% of the sale price of the house.

-A preliminary calculation of the overall effective total tax rate, using estimated base home prices per a market study prepared for the Master Developer by a third party market study consultant, has been completed and all homes fall within the 2% limit (see Attachment 2).
+A preliminary calculation of the overall effective total tax rate, using estimated base home prices per a market study prepared for the Master Developer by a third party market study consultant, has been completed and all homes fall within the 2% limit.
 A final test will be performed at escrow closing using the actual sale price of the house.
-Council Policy requires that at or prior to each closing of escrow, the escrow company shall apply a "calculation formula" previously approved by the City Engineer to determine the aggregate of regular County taxes, special taxes and assessment installments.
+City Policy requires that at or prior to each closing of escrow, the escrow company shall apply a "calculation formula" previously approved by the City Engineer to determine the aggregate of regular County taxes, special taxes and assessment installments; this requirement is included in the Acquisition/Financing Agreement.
 If the 2% limit were exceeded, the developer/builder will be required to provide cash to buy down the lien to an amount sufficient to meet the 2% tax ceiling.
 Compliance with this procedure would ensure that the aggregate special tax to be paid by the initial purchaser of the house meets the City's criteria, since the 2% limit is a City policy and the limit itself is not included in the rate and method of the district.

-Resolutions
+Resolutions and Ordinance

-There are three resolutions on today's agenda that, if adopted, will accomplish the following:
+There are three resolutions and one ordinance on today's agenda that, if adopted, will accomplish the following: